thirumeniram/Ecommerce-App/README.md

 ### Additional Features:

 - **Responsive Design**: Ensures a mobile-first approach, adapting smoothly to various devices and screen sizes.

+### Cart Functionality:

-- **Cart Functionality**: Includes the ability to add and remove items from the cart.
+ - Includes the ability to add and remove items from the cart.
 A bag icon on the navigation bar opens a modal displaying current cart contents.

+### Checkout Functionality:

+- Enables users to proceed to checkout, accessible via a dedicated checkout button in the cart moda

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).